daleonpz/Research-Project/chapter2.md

 Requirements
 -------------------
-The main requirements for the rover Follower are listed in table 2.1.
+The main requirements for the rover Follower are listed in Table 2.1.

 --------------------------------------------------------------------
 Requirement         Description
 --------------      ----------------------------------------------------
-Detect visual       The Follower should detect an Aruco Marker  using marker              the PiCamera mounted on it.
-The camera field of
+Detect visual       The Follower should detect the predefined
-                    vision should contain the marker, and the marker should be at a maximum distance of 100cm from the PiCamera.
+                    visual marker, created by the ArUco library [@opencv_library],
+                    using the PiCamera mounted on it.

 Estimation          The Follower should estimate the angle and distance angle and           to the marker every time the Leader moves to another distance            position.

-Follower            The Follower should steer based on the estimated driving             values.
-It should first rotate based on the estimated
+Follower            The Follower should steer based on the estimated driving             angle and distance.
-                    angle, and then drive forward based on the estimated distance, but it should stop when it is within 5cm of radius from the Leader.

-Leader              The Leader should only move to a new position when movement            the Follower reaches it.

 Autonomous          The Follower should be completely autonomous. driving             Detection of the marker and driving should be done